zdavison/xcpfix/README.md

 `xcpfix` will at least attempt to backup your project, and will also backup your file locations, if it moves them, so you can try to revert your project, if it screws anything up.

+## Cocoapods Issues

+Lately, the `xcodeproj` gem that the `cocoapods` team use has been complaining about alien keys in project.pbxproj files, so you can use the `--clean` mode to 'clean' this information out of the file.
+Note this will make the file no longer reversible so be sure you want to do it first.

 ## Installation

 `gem install xcpfix`